-Waterborne diseases are the leading cause of death globally for children under the age of five, and half the patients in the world’s hospitals are suffering from diseases related to unsafe water.
+Waterborne diseases are the leading causes of death globally for children under the age of five, and half the patients in the world’s hospitals are suffering from diseases related to dirty water.

 After one year of having a filter, families report greatly improved health and fewer visits to the health clinic.